 Since 1988, when democracy was restored in Brazil following two decades of military dictatorship, there was dedicated investment in building a robust citizen participation culture across all tiers of government.
-This institutionalisation of direct participation helped in creating a state that was highly permeable to civil society.
+This institutionalisation of direct participation helped to create a state that was highly permeable to civil society.
 However, government agencies started exploring the digital opportunity for strengthening direct participation of citizens only in the mid-2000s.
-Two pioneering initiatives in this area were the 2009 consultation on the Marco Civil / Internet Bill of Rights led by the Ministry of Justice, and the 2010 consultation on Copyright Reform by the Ministry of Culture.
+Two pioneering initiatives in this area were the 2009 consultation on the Marco Civil / Internet Bill of Rights led by the Ministry of Justice (Figure 9), and the 2010 consultation on copyright reform by the Ministry of Culture (Figure 10).

-Marco-Civil/ Internet Bill of Rights consultation
+Marco-Civil / Internet Bill of Rights consultation Techno-design elements

-This process was steered by the Brazilian Ministry of Justice in 2009, with technical inputs from the academic organisation Centre for Technology and Society of the Getúlio Vargas Foundation (CTS-FGV), which was formally contracted to be an adviser to the Government.
+This process was steered by the Brazilian Ministry of Justice in 2009, with technical inputs from the academic organisation Centre for Technology and Society of the Getúlio Vargas Foundation (CTS-FGV), which was formally contracted to be an adviser to the government.
 The Ministry of Justice wanted a blog-like platform that would enable user interactions without moderation, and decided on the pre-existing portal Cultura Digital, 38 which had been developed by the Ministry of Culture to facilitate public debates in the domain of culture and technology.
 The consultation was rolled out in two phases.